Hamerlate/lut_tensor_core/README.md

-# lut_tensor_core
+# LUT Tensor Core

-## hw:sv_lut_array
+## Hardware: `sv_lut_array`
+We provide a LUT-based array design.
-to run the hardware sythesis result, set your own design compiler path and tsmc library path in ./scripts/dc.tcl
+To run hardware synthesis, please configure your own Design Compiler path and TSMC library path in `./scripts/dc.tcl`.

+## Accelerator Simulator (`accel-sim`)
+A tuned configuration for the NVIDIA A100 GPU is provided.

-## accel-sim
+## End-to-End Simulator

-## ene-to-end simulator: please kindly wait for your next work
+Coming soon — please wait for our next work.